mattfoster/hackerific.net/content/projects.md

 * `cordwood puzzle 1`: I did [Cordwood puzzle 1](https://boldport.com/shop/cordwood-puzzle-1) without cheating!
 * `tape antenna`: I made a direction finding antenna out of tape measures.
-It used a gamma match and parameters from a yagi calcualtor I had to run in wine.
+It used a gamma match and parameters from a yagi calculator I had to run in wine.
 I made some FT8 QSOs with it.
 * `wobbulator`: I made a pi wobbulator.
 [It was fun](http://asliceofraspberrypi.blogspot.com/2013/10/raspberry-pi-wobbulator-introduction.html)